 Splash of cold water (or preferred liquid) to reach desired consistency

-When you simply can’t eat any more watermelon, cut the remaining fruit into cubes and put them into a zip-loc bag (or alternative, freezer-safe reusable container) and leave them in the freezer.
+When you simply can’t eat any more watermelon, cut the remaining fruit into cubes.
+Put them into a zip-loc bag (or alternative, freezer-safe reusable container) and leave them in the freezer.

-After a minimum of 4 hours (up to several months) take the frozen melon cubes out and put them in a blender.
+After a minimum of 4 hours (up to several months) take the frozen melon cubes out.
+Put them in a blender.
 Turn on the blender and add liquid a splash at a time, just until the slushy is blended to your desired consistency.
 Then, add the scoop of vitamin C powder and/or lime juice to taste and blend again until fully incorporated.

 If the vitamin C makes the slushy too tart for your taste, agave, monk fruit, or honey are good choices of sweeteners that can help you find a balance.